tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Heartlands/Fellburn.md

 Many forgot the original meaning of Fellburn, and it acquired many names: the Singing Tree, in the colloquial, the Crystal of Time, among the wizards, and simply the Oracle of Hope to most.

 After the Fall of Drankor, Fellburn persisted - in these days, much seemed dark, and many sought the hope and comfort of the Oracle.
-Some in these days thought it was a miracle of the Wyrdling, or perhaps the Sibyl, but the priests never claimed a divine presence.
+Some in these days thought it was a miracle of the Wyrdling, or perhaps the [[The Sibyl|Sibyl]], but the priests never claimed a divine presence.
 As Sembara grew, Fellburn came to prosper.
 It was never the greatest economic powerhouse of the Enst, for the river was too wide here for a crossing, even in Drankorian days (or, the hills on either side too steep), and with no easy harbors it did not lend itself to a riverboat port.
 But, the pilgrims always came, and with them coin, and so the city grew.

 Note - we changed the sunrise aassociation
 It sings when it will